facebookresearch/libri-light/data_preparation/README.md

 ```
 This will construct in `OUTPUT_DIR` two .png files (plus .json files in a .cache directory)

-**Segment.** Each file may be rather long and may not fit into memory.
+**1.B Segment.** Each file may be rather long and may not fit into memory.
 As a final step, we provide a script to segment the files into roughly 60sec sequences obtained by concatenating consecutive voice activity chunks.

 ```console
     python segment_w_VAD.py --input_dir INPUT_DIR --output_dir OUTPUT_DIR